 One of my faults is that I’m a perfectionist, and as they say, “perfection is the enemy of progress.”
-I hate failing, and I hate losing, and I hate giving up.
-In January of 2018, I suffered a major heartbreak and, not saying my ex didn’t have his flaws too, I really had to be honest with myself about how I could have been a better partner.
+I hate failing, I hate losing, and I hate giving up.
+In January of 2018, I suffered a major heartbreak, and, not saying my ex didn’t have his flaws too, I really had to be honest with myself about how I could have been a better partner.

 Although that big panty self-reflection was a necessary part of my personal growth, it was being done in social isolation and it was leading me down a rabbit hole of low self-esteem.
 I felt like a total failure for being what I thought was the worst girlfriend ever.

 I was allowing myself to be overwhelmed by self-criticism and this was keeping me stuck in a cycle of self-pity and self-loathing.
 Rather, I should have been embracing my shortcomings in a holistic approach to self-improvement.
 The question should not have been so much about how I could have saved that relationship (because who knows if that was even possible), but how could I have been healthier, happier, and fitter to sustain a significant relationship with the RIGHT partner?